 Hepatitis B: Canada's Overlooked STD | Open Access

-Sexual Transmission of Hepatitis B virus: Epidemiological Considerations and Implications for Control with Vaccine
+Heterosexual Transmission of Hepatitis B and Implications for Vaccine Prevention Strategies

 Copyright © 1991 Hindawi Publishing Corporation.
 This is an open access article distributed under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.